jimahlstrom/HL2IOBoard/README.md

 A "low-side switch" is a mosfet to ground.
 They are commonly used to switch relays.
 But they can also implement a wired-or bus such as a one-wire bus or an I2C bus.
 The Icom AH-4 antenna tuner can be controlled this way.
 The switches are implemented in a TBD62381AFWG,EL integrated circuit.
 This has an absolute maximum rating of 50 volts and 500 ma per channel.

-Always place a diode across relay coils when using switches.
+**These low-side switches are NOT protected against inductive loads.
+Always place a diode across relay coils and any other inductive load.**

 There is a 15x18 mm bare copper area for prototyping.
 There is a 1x5 header J2 and a 1x2 header J12 to plug in a perf board for additional area.